sunfounder/pico-2w-kit/docs/source/cproject/ar_servo.rst

 3.7 Swinging Servo
 ===================

-In this lesson, we'll learn how to control a **servo motor** using the Raspberry Pi Pico 2w.
-A servo motor is a device that can rotate to a specific angle between 0° and 180°.
+In this lesson, we'll learn how to control a **servo motor** using the Raspberry Pi Pico 2 W. A servo motor is a device that can rotate to a specific angle between 0° and 180°.
 It's widely used in remote control toys, robots, and other applications that require precise position control.

 Let's get started and make the servo swing back and forth!